bbondy/cheatsheets/kubernetes.md

 `kubectl attach -it <pod-name>`

 Namespaces:
-Namespaces are like folders to organize objects in the cluster
-kubectl takes these command line parameters:
+kubectl takes these command line parameters for dealing with namespaces:
 ```
 --namespace=mystuff
 --all-namespaces